 There’s also a difference in the compatibility of the sockets.
 You can’t use a bulb in a socket where it doesn’t belong.
 The 9006 has a larger socket base than the 9005.
 While you can modify the base for a 9006 socket to hold a 9005 bulb, you cannot do it the other way around.

 Additionally, the H11 socket base is larger than the 9005.
-While you can fit a 9005 in the H11 socket with modifications, it won’t work vice versa.
+While you can fit a 9005 in the H11 socket with modifications, the opposite will not work.
 The 9006 bulb can be put in an H11 socket without any modifications to the space.
 However, the H11 bulb won’t fit in the 9006 socket.
 These are only meant to work in H11 sockets.

 9005 Bulb Basics